bokkypoobah/StatusNetworkTokenAudit/audit/ContributionWallet.md

-// BK Ok - Note that there is no owner, but this contract's withdraw() function is restricted to the multisig address contract ContributionWallet {
+// BK Ok - Note that there is no owner, but this contract's withdraw() function is restricted to the multisig address
+// BK Needs to be tested to confirm interconnected operations contract ContributionWallet {

     // Public variables